rvounik/frontend2/README.md

 - "eslint":                       checks for javascript lint (CLI version)
 - "eslint-plugin-css-modules":    will check for unused css declarations
 - "eslint-plugin-jest":           contains linting support for jest
+- "eslint-plugin-jsx-a11y":       detects accessibility issues during linting
 - "eslint-plugin-react":          contains linting support for react
 - "extract-text-webpack-plugin":  allows extracting css imports from js components
 - "file-loader":                  used to be able to load files in webpack
 - "if-env":                       can be used to switch functionality per environment
-- "jest":                         used to run test from commandline
+- "jest":                         test runner for command line
 - "jest-css-modules":             this solves a lot of issues with css modules not being recognised by jest
 - "postcss":                      framework for loading css extensions in webpack
 - "postcss-loader":               is able to load css and scss